Access to, and use of, any part of

 11.1 Espacenet is an entry-level, internet-based patent document search service.
 It provides basic search and retrieval functions for a range of patent and patent-related documents.
 It is not a replacement for professional services or advice.
 A zero result from an Espacenet search, for example, should not be interpreted as conferring freedom of action.
 Commercially relevant or financial decisions should not be based on the results of Espacenet searches.

 11.2 Given existing hardware and bandwidth limits, the Espacenet service is not to be used for bulk downloads.
-Users are requested to respect the "Fair use charter for Espacenet and OPS"; should they wish to download large amounts of data (for example facsimile page images) they should contact firstname.lastname@example.org.
+Users are requested to respect the "Fair use charter for the EPO's online patent information products"; should they wish to download large amounts of data (for example facsimile page images) they should contact email@example.com.

 11.3 The European Patent Office makes every effort to prevent technical malfunctions and ensure that the Espacenet service is available 24 hours a day, 7 days a week.
-However, from 05:00 to 05:15 CET, Monday to Saturday inclusive, some parts of the service are closed down for regular maintenance and updates.
+However, from 05:00 to 05:30 CET, Monday to Saturday inclusive and Sunday from 05:00 to 05:45 CET, some parts of the service are closed down for regular maintenance and updates.

 11.4 The word "Espacenet" and its logo are EPO trade marks.